-The Company's acquired subsidiary had issued preferred shares to the Company and other shareholders (Note 20), which could be converted into ordinary shares or redeemed by such shareholders upon the occurrence of certain events that are not solely within the control of the entity.
+The Company's acquired subsidiary had issued preferred shares to the Company and other shareholders (Note 20), which could be converted into ordinary shares or redeemed by such shareholders.
 Therefore, these preferred shares were accounted for as convertible redeemable noncontrolling interests in the consolidated balance sheets.